Faith Life at Lumen Christi

 Faith In Action Expectations Include:

-- ⅓ of a student’s hours should be School hours.
-This is your way to support your school.
-These activities can include volunteering to give tours during Open Houses, selling concessions, helping at sporting events, working at the Gala, campus ministry activities, etc.
+⅓ of a student’s hours should be School hours.
+This is a student’s best way to support the school and could include volunteering to give tours during Open Houses, selling concessions, helping at sporting events, working at the Gala, assisting with campus ministry activities, etc.